 Fear of failure is the biggest fear people have when it comes to starting a weight loss program.

-When your decisions are rooted in fear, fear keeps you stuck where you are so that you can’t move forward.
+When your decisions are rooted in fear, fear keeps you stuck where you are.

 The key to pulling up fear is to recognize what feeds its roots.